Image

 Campers - Quiet hours in the camping area are from 11 pm - 7 am; please keep conversations and music down.
 Individual Camp Fires are not allowed.
 Minimize the use of artificial lighting around the campground, especially white light.
 If you use one of the grills at the pavilion or RV spot, do not leave it unattended.
 Wet down ashes and put them in the ash can when finished.
 When full, spread the dead cold ashes on the trail.
 You may also cook at the pavilion on the table where electrical outlets are available, but please clean up after yourselves.

 Environmental - No Glass containers are to be used outdoors during the event, anywhere on the grounds.
 Do not litter or leave trash behind.
-If you brought it in, carry it out with you, or dispose of it in a designated trash collection device.
+If you brought it in, carry it out with you or dispose of it in a designated trash or recycling collection device.

 Pets - Sorry, but dogs, if allowed, would have to be on a leash, and dogs on a leash don't go well with telescopes.
 So, no pets are allowed at the event.